 Each semester, the Graduate School anticipates awarding Finishing Fellowships that provide support to PhD candidates who are close to completing their degrees.
 These fellowships are available through the generosity of alumni and friends of the University.
 They are intended to recognize outstanding PhD candidates who are in need of financial support to finish their degrees and are also contributing to the attainment of goals outlined in The Michigan Tech Plan.
-The Graduate School anticipates funding fellowships each semester with support ranging from $2000 to full support (stipend + tuition).
+The Graduate School anticipates funding fellowships each semester with full support (minimum stipend + tuition) or partial support depending on the financial need of the student.
 Students who receive full support through a Finishing Fellowship may not accept any other employment.
 For example, students cannot be fully supported by a Finishing Fellowship and accept support as a GTA or GRA.

 Students are eligible if all of the following criteria are met:

 - Must expect to finish during the semester supported as a finishing fellow.

 - Must have submitted no more than one previous application for a finishing fellowship.